 Albania, the land of the two eagles.
-Despite these special eagles, all the lovely wild flowers and small mushroom looking bunkers scattered throughout the countryside, it is the people who made me smile here.
-They are very friendly, probably too friendly for their own good.
-Although it has been a few decades since independence, the authenticity level is mostly still intact, for now.
-While writing my master thesis while exploring new countries.
-The most relevant academic fact currently would be that almost 100% of the electricity generated in this country comes from hydro power.
-Yes, they are using almost 100% renewable energy.
+Despite these special eagles, the lovely wild flowers and small mushroom looking bunkers scattered throughout the countryside, it is the people of Albania that made me smile most.
+They are so very friendly, probably too friendly for their own good.
+Although it has been a few decades since independence, local authentic levels are mostly still in tact.
+The most relevant energy fact that I gathered here, was that almost 100% of the electricity generated in this country comes from hydro power.
+Yes, they are using almost 100% renewable energy!

 Flying into Nënë Tereza Airport, just outside Tirana, is a very affordable experience on Pegasus Airlines from Istanbul – S. Gokcen Airport.
 Local currency is available from ATM’s inside the luggage claim area or close to the check in counters inside the main airport hall.
 The busses to Tirana are available outside the airport; as you go through customs, take a left exit and you will see busses in a small parking area.
 Minutes into this short bus ride to Tirana you become aware of dense traffic, even in the middle of the day!
 At the time of writing this blog, this bus ride cost 250 LEK.